 - Morning headaches

 The VA rates sleep apnea from 0%, 30% 50%, and 100% after a medical diagnosis and service connection.
 The proper way for a spouse to attest to your symptoms is to have her clearly describe how she knows you, for how long, and when she noticed a change in you.
 These changes should include symptoms of sleep apnea.

 If the Veteran suffered a traumatic event while in service and then developed symptoms of sleep apnea, the Veteran’s spouse should detail this in a spousal statement.
 The letter must be dated and signed by the spouse writing it.

-We at VA Claim Pros would like you to know the power of a lay statement so you can give yourself the best chance of winning the VA benefits that you are medically and ethically qulaified for.
-Call us today to find out how we can use our expertise to help you compile the proper evidence to file and win your original claims and appeal claims today.
+At VA Claim Pros, we want you to understand the power of a lay statement so you can give yourself the best chance of winning the VA disability benefits that you medically, legally and ethically qualify for.
+Call us today to find out how we can use our experience to help you compile the proper evidence to file and win your original claims and appeal claims.